Deal Structure

 The math

-$15K report. $2M personal guarantee.
-If the report catches one problem that changes the purchase price by $100K, the return on that $15K is 6x.
-If it catches something that kills a bad deal, the return is infinite.
+$20K report. $2M personal guarantee.
+If the report catches one problem that changes the purchase price by $100K, that is a 5x return.
+If it kills a bad deal, the return is infinite.

 The lender is not adding cost to your deal.
 The lender is protecting you.